 From our buildings to our trucks, and everything in between, we aim to serve our customers in a way that's safe, compliant and has the least amount of environmental impact.
-For 7 consecutive years, we've reduced our carbon intensity, and we're on track to hold absolute emissions flat over this decade, despite our continued growth.
+For seven consecutive years, we've reduced our carbon intensity, and we're on track to hold absolute emissions flat over this decade, despite our continued growth.
 Achievements like these are a testament to the collective actions our associates take to operate more efficiently, and more sustainably, worldwide.
 And, as it turns out, doing more with less is also good for business.

-Safety and compliance
+Safety and compliance 52

-Leading in energy
+Leading in energy 54

-Resource efficiency
+Resource efficiency 58

-Waste reduction
+Waste reduction 64

-efficiency waste reduction safety and com ste reduction safety and compliance lead on safety and compliance leading in energy and compliance leading in energy resou liance leading in energy resource efficien ng in energy resource efficiency waste re
+emiciency waste reduction safety and compliance leading in energy and compliance leading in energy and compliance leading in energy resource leading in energy resource efficiency maste recong in energy resource efficiency waste recongriments.